Jean Alexander Heinrich Clapier de Colongue: Biography

 Ivan Petrovich de Collong was born in 1839 in Dünaburg (now Daugavpils) into a Baltic German noble family originally of Franco-Portuguese origin.
 He studied at the Naval Academy in Saint Petersburg and from 1870 he worked there as a lecturer.
 Starting in 1878 he was head of the Navy's Main Hydrographical Administration.
 In 1875, he constructed a deflector (a new type of compass baffle) and later improved upon its design.

 De Collong was a Corresponding Member of the Russian Academy of Sciences (from 1896) and a Major-General of the Imperial Russian Navy.
-He was awarded the Lomonosov Prize of the Russian Academy of Sciences.
+He was awarded the Lomonosov Prize by the Russian Academy of Sciences.